[Note: By coincidence I publish this on the same day Jacob Falkovich discusses decoupling in Quillette. Neat.]

 Still, if you tried wearing such a shirt and defend yourself by saying “it doesn’t necessarily imply Nazism, you know” things aren’t going to go well for you.
 You’re expected to know that other people will almost unanimously interpret it as representing Nazism.
 It’s common knowledge — what symbols are made of.

-But in an alternate history where for some reason others didn’t stop using the swastika it would have many meanings (the limit case of which is no meaning).
+But in an alternate history where for some reason others didn’t stop using the swastika it would have many meanings (the limit case of which is no meaning at all).
 If you then wanted to make the argument that someone shouldn’t wear it because of the connection to Nazism you’d have a lot less to stand on.
 As the meaning of a symbol gets more ambiguous, more responsibility for a negative interpretation rests on the receiver.
 If a militant Serbian nationalist gets angry with you for wearing a necktie because neckties were invented in Croatia, it’s pretty much all on them.

 Now let’s get decoupling and contextualizing insights to work together on the issue of the political meaning of heredity (of intelligence and other traits) — a meaning I think needs to change.
 The third of the three factors is the one easiest to change by discourse-wrangling, so that’s what I’ll focus on.